LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 As noted in [@P2079R1], an earlier revision of this paper, the `static_thread_pool` included in later revisions of [@P0443] had many shortcomings.
 This was removed from [@P2300] based on that and other input.

-One of the biggest problems with local thread pools is that they lead to thread oversubscription.
+One of the biggest problems with local thread pools is that they lead to CPU oversubscription.
 This introduces a performance problem for complex systems that are composed from many independent parts.

 This revision updates [@P2079R1] to match the structure of [@P2300].